vippsas/vipps-recurring-api/vipps-recurring-api.md

 See
 [Agreement states](#agreement-states).

-As a `PATCH` operation all parameters are optional.
+**Please note:** As a `PATCH` operation all parameters are optional.
 However when setting an agreement status to `STOPPED` no other changes are allowed.
 Attempts at changing other properties while stopping an agreement will result in a `400 Bad Request` response.

 ## Agreement life cycle recommendations